joshytheprogrammer/zerocancer-app/DOCS/CRONJOB_WEBHOOK.md

 This document covers the two webhooks designed to be triggered by automated cron jobs:

-1. **Monthly Center Payout Webhook** - Processes monthly payments to cancer centers
+1. **Monthly Center Payout Webhook** - Processes monthly payments to cancer centers (NOTE: this feature hasn't been implemented)
 2. **Waitlist Matching Webhook** - Runs the patient matching algorithm every 18 hours

 ## 1. Monthly Center Payout Webhook